 During the pandemic, most of us don’t have much to do and are spending time contemplating about life or just procrastinating.
-We know the situation doesn’t seem to end anytime soon, but we can try to make the most of this time sitting at home.
+We know the situation won’t be ending anytime soon, but we can try to make the most of this time.

 However, there’s nothing more beautiful than spending time with your family knowing that you’re indoors and safe.
 Also, what better way to spend some time together by binge-watching some thought-provoking Pakistani dramas?
 Dramas that are based on Islam and spirituality that would change the meaning of life?

 Most of us know that Pakistani dramas often end up disappointing the viewers due to their weak and pointless storylines.
 Some Pakistani dramas serve a higher purpose.
 Some of these dramas are focus on portraying what goes on our society while others promote religion.
 As tricky as this may sound, some Pakistani dramas have done exceptionally well and have won the hearts of viewers, and proved to be inspirational.

 Here is a list of six Pakistani dramas that are based on Islam and spirituality.
 These dramas would no doubt change the way you perceive life.
 Have a look.